Olympics: Dutee Chand, Annu Rani, MP Jabir all set to qualify through World Rankings

 The World Athletics quota places for the Tokyo Olympics should see three Indian athletes making the cut.
 Sprinter Dutee Chand will compete in the 100m and 200m events, Annu Rani will take part in the Women’s Javelin Throw while MP Jabir will give it a shot in the 400m hurdles.

-World Athletics will officially announce the quota places on July 1 but the qualification period is now over and the Indian athletes should be on their way to Tokyo.
+World Athletics will officially announce the quota places on July 1 but the qualification period is now over and the Indian athletes should be on their way to Tokyo in all likelihood.

 Recently, at the National Inter-State Athletics Championships in Patiala, Dutee Chand had shattered the national record in the women’s 100m event.
 She completed the race in 11.17 seconds.
 However, the Olympic Qualification time for the event was 11.15s.
 The previous record was 11.21 seconds, also created by Dutee.